Nine dining halls are critical to the residential experience.

 With the dramatic rise in the number of students with celiac disease or a preference for gluten-free foods, Michigan Dining is constantly on the lookout for new products and menu items that meet the needs of this population, while delivering delicious and healthy options for everyone.
 Our recipe database includes 1,900 gluten-free recipes, and our cafés and markets offer an ever-expanding array of gluten-free options.

-While all dining facilities provide gluten-free foods in a segregated location, two of the largest dining halls (South Quad and Bursley) go above and beyond with built-in Gluten Free pantries that provide safe and secure delivery of foods for the growing population of students who have allergies, celiac disease or a preference for gluten-free foods.
+While all dining facilities provide gluten-free foods in a segregated location, we also have four dining facilities with built-in Gluten Free pantries that provide safe and secure delivery of foods for the growing population of students who have allergies, celiac disease or a preference for gluten-free foods.
 Students who want to access the pantry go through a required training program that teaches them to be responsible users and how to avoid cross contamination with other food from the dining hall.
 Once the program is completed, students are given swipe-card access to the pantry.

 Through Planet Blue, the university is engaging the community to meet 2025 goals for reducing greenhouse gas emissions, transportation emissions and waste tonnage.
 Michigan Dining and Michigan Catering are reducing their carbon footprint by buying more local food products for eateries, reducing food waste and conserving water.